-The TLS Signaling Cipher Suite Value (SCSV) is protection against TLS/SSL downgrade attacks.
-If enabled, the server makes sure that the strongest protocol that both client and server understand, is used.
+The TLS Signaling Cipher Suite Value (SCSV) protects against TLS/SSL downgrade attacks such as POODLE.
+If enabled, the server makes sure that the strongest protocol that both client and server understand is used.

 Table of contents